MiklagårdArts is a change-maker platform, enabler, and connector to promote transnational and transcultural collaborations.

 Since April 2024, Ceyda has served as the Chairperson of Culture for All Service, one of the most established advocacy organisations in Finland within the arts and culture sector.
 The organisation is committed to promoting cultural services that are accessible, inclusive, equitable, and mindful of diverse audiences and arts professionals.

-Ceyda is a long-term content collaborator of Stop Hatred Now. an intercultural and anti-racist platform organised initiated by UrbanApa arts platform in collaboration with several art and intercultural organisations.
+Ceyda is a long-term content collaborator of Stop Hatred Now. an intercultural and anti-racist platform initiated by UrbanApa arts platform in collaboration with several art and intercultural organisations.

 Originally trained as a journalist, she has a degree in communication, critical thinking, business administration, arts management, and leadership in arts; received her MA from the University of Arts Helsinki, majoring in social inclusion and cultural diversity.
 Ceyda is a Fellow of the Royal Society for Arts, Manufactures and Commerce (RSA) and holds a “Bene Merito” honorary distinction from the Republic of Poland.